 - In a large non-stick frying pan, add oil and adjust the heat to medium to medium low.

 - Once the oil has warmed up, add in the veggies (except the green onions) and cook them for approximately 5 mins until the vegetables are soft.

 - When the vegetables are soft, remove them from the frying pan onto a plate and set it aside for later.

 - Add a little more oil and wait until it is up to temperature again.

 - Add the noodles and half the soy sauce mixture and cook for about 2-3 mins.
 Keep flipping the noodles, until they are transparent and glossy and no longer translucent.

 - When the noodles are almost done, add the vegetables back in and add in the remainder of the soy sauce mixture and cook for another 1-2 mins.

 - Turn off the heat and add in the green onions and sesame seeds and mix well.
-(It's easier to mix it with your hands when the ingredients have cooled down a bit.)
+(It's might be easier to mix it with your hands)

 Disclaimer: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 I always appreciate the support but please try to buy your items locally if possible to support your local shops (they would most likely be cheaper locally as well!)